 What makes links so important?

-What integrations does the i-Reserve reservation system ?
+Which integrations does the i-Reserve reservation system?

 1. Native links

-, and i-Reserve takes care of the rest.
+, and i-Reserve does the rest.

 Examples of native connections: